-The first time I remember getting in trouble, I was 8 or 9.
+The first time I remember getting in trouble, I was eight or nine years old.
 I had been playing around with matches in my basement, and then I brought them to school.
 I went to the bathroom, lit a paper towel on fire, and put it out.
 A teacher smelled the smoke and sent me to the principal’s office.
 The principal put me up for expulsion.

 But I guess there’s more I haven’t told you about what was happening in my life.